 Better Choice Announces Extension and Upsize of Current Revolving Credit Facility to $13.5M, Eliminating All Quarterly Amortization Payments and Extending Maturity to October 2024

-NEW YORK, Oct.
-25, 2022 (GLOBE NEWSWIRE) -- Better Choice Company Inc. BTTR (the "Company" or "Better Choice"), a pet health and wellness company, today announced that it has successfully extended and upsized the Company's existing credit facility to $13.5M with Wintrust Financial Corporation ("Wintrust"), a leading commercial bank headquartered in Chicago, Illinois.
+/EIN News/ -- NEW YORK, Oct.
+25, 2022 (GLOBE NEWSWIRE) -- Better Choice Company Inc. (NYSE American: BTTR) (the “Company” or “Better Choice”), a pet health and wellness company, today announced that it has successfully extended and upsized the Company’s existing credit facility to $13.5M with Wintrust Financial Corporation (“Wintrust”), a leading commercial bank headquartered in Chicago, Illinois.

 Under the terms of the amended and restated credit agreement, Better Choice will simultaneously refinance its existing Term Loan A, which currently totals $4.7M, using proceeds from its increased revolving credit facility.
 In addition, this amendment materially reduces cash covenants and eliminates all existing quarterly amortization payments, resulting in a significant increase in liquidity.
 The interest rate under the Revolving Credit Facility is US Fed Funds Rate plus 3.75%.